rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 2' style.

-The following are minor, probably opinionated suggestions.
+The suggestions mentioned below are minor, probably opinionated ones.
 These might apply to not only Python but any programming language.
 I feel that these points are important enough that you should start a habit of adhering to them right from the start.
-It'll help you in the long run, trust me :)
+It'll help you in the long run.

 ## Make commit messages lengthy
 This is a fairly general trend I see.
 The commit messages such people generally